-Section 3.
-Defined Contribution Retirement Plan

-- A. Beginning on May 7, 2010, the County will make available a County 1.62 Retirement, Section 457(b) Defined Contribution Plan (the "DC plan") to those employees who are covered by the "1.62% at 65" benefit formula (whether by election, deemed to have elected or are hired on or after January 1, 2013 and are deemed to be "new members" within the meaning of PEPRA).
-These employees will be permitted to make voluntary contributions to the DC Plan.
-The County will make matching contributions as described in Section 3.B. below. - B. The County will contribute a biweekly amount to a Section 401(a) Defined Contribution Plan for an eligible employee equal to the biweekly amount that the employee contributes to the DC Plan, not to exceed two (2) percent of the employee's base salary (the "match").
+- b.
+The portion of the additional employee contribution that is attributable to the prospective increased cost of the enhanced benefit formula shall also continue beyond the expiration date of this MOU and will continue to be paid by active employees in perpetuity. - 2.
+After implementation of this benefit, the County and AOCDS will annually review its costs including costs impacted by changes in the investment earnings and evaluate whether any adjustments to employee contributions are necessary. - 3.
+The relative-ratio based methodology will be used to determine the additional employee contribution toward the "2.7% at 55" retirement benefit formula. - Section 5.
+Defined Contribution Retirement Plan for the Deputy Coroner, Public Assistance Investigator and Park Ranger series - A. Beginning on May 7, 2010, the County will make available a County 1.62 Retirement, Section 457(b) Defined Contribution Plan (the "DC plan") to those employees who are covered by the "1.62% at 65" benefit formula (whether by election, deemed to have elected or are hired on or after January 1, 2013 and are deemed to be "new members" within the meaning of PEPRA).
+These employees will be permitted to make voluntary contributions to the Plan.
+The County will make matching contributions as described in Section 5.B. below. - B. During the first one-year period following the plan commencement date, the County will contribute a biweekly amount to a Section 401(a) Defined Contribution Plan for an eligible employee equal to the biweekly amount that the employee contributes to the Plan, not to exceed two (2) percent of the employee's base salary (the "match").
+During the second year and in subsequent years following the plan commencement date, the County will contribute to a Section 401(a) Defined Contribution Plan for an eligible employee a biweekly amount equal to fifty (50) percent of the biweekly amount that the employee contributes to the Plan.
+The County contribution to the Section 401(a) Defined Contribution Plan shall not exceed two (2) percent of the employee's base salary, unless the Board of Supervisors authorizes additional County contributions permitted under Article XXII, Retirement, Section 5.(D).
 County contributions to the Section 401(a) Defined Contribution Plan shall vest on behalf of the participant after that participant has been continuously employed by the County for a period of five (5) years.
-For this purpose, one year shall be equal to 2080 paid hours of service, exclusive of overtime. - C. Employee contributions to the DC Plan(s) and the County contributions to the Section 401(a) Defined Contribution Plan shall be subject to contribution limits imposed by the Internal Revenue Service.
-In no event shall the County be required to pay any portion of the matching contributions that would cause the employee to exceed applicable Internal Revenue Service contribution limits.
+For this purpose, one year shall be to 2080 paid hours of service, exclusive of overtime. - C. Employee contributions to the Plan(s) and the County contributions to the Section

+- 401(a) Defined Contribution Plan shall be subject to contribution limits imposed by the Internal Revenue Service.
+In no event shall the County be required to pay any portion of the matching contributions that would cause the employee to exceed applicable Internal Revenue Service contribution limits. - D. Notwithstanding the foregoing, the parties agree that at no time shall the County's matching contribution to a Section 401(a) Defined Contribution Plan be less than fifty (50) percent of an employee's biweekly contribution to the Plan, nor shall the maximum amount of the County's matching contribution to a Section 401(a) Defined Contribution Plan be less than two (2) percent of an employee's base salary.

-Section 4.
+Section 6.
 Tax-Deferred Retirement Plan